Belema/request-etag/README.md

 Configuration,

 	var cacheConfig = {
-		max: 10 * 1024 * 1024,
+		max: 10 * 1024 * 1024
-		length: function (v, k) { return v.length + k.length; }
 	};

+A default `length` function is injected to the cache object by `request-etag`.
+It returns the sum of the length of the key, and the length of the value as JSON.
-More details can be found on the cache configuration options on the lru-cache [npm webpage](https://www.npmjs.com/package/lru-cache).
+More details on the cache configuration options can be found on the lru-cache [webpage](https://www.npmjs.com/package/lru-cache).

 	var ETagRequest = require('request-etag');
 	var eTagRequest = new ETagRequest(cacheConfig);